Watson Studio overview

 - Analyze data with Jupyter notebooks or RStudio.

-- Build, train, test, and deploy machine learning and deep learning models.
+- Build, train, and test, and machine learning and deep learning models.

 - Run deep learning model experiments in parallel with neural networks.